texas-robocamp/texas-robocamp.github.io/virtual/programming/simple_math_user_input.md

 ## Exercise 3.2.2:

-Write a program that takes a weight on the moon and converts it to Earth weight.
+Write a new program that takes a weight on the moon and converts it to Earth weight.

 {{ site.data.alerts.tip }}
 What's the mathematical opposite of multiplication?